Reaction Time Rankings

 | Casual / occasional | 300 ms |

 A note on honesty: these tiers are based on the distribution of millions of online reaction-time results, not a live scoreboard of individual users.
-A global, anti-cheat leaderboard is on the way.
-For now, your rank is your percentile against that population, which is the fairest comparison there is.
+We rank you by percentile against that population rather than a public scoreboard, because an open, unverified leaderboard would fill with impossible sub-100 ms scores within a day.
+Ranking against the real distribution is the fairest, cheat-proof comparison there is.
 Your best is saved privately in your own browser.

 Climb the ranks